bits-his/nibbes-frontend/README.md

-# Nibbles Kitchen Order Management System - Frontend
+# Nibbles Order Management System - Frontend

-A comprehensive frontend application for the Nibbles Kitchen Order Management System with analytics and inventory management capabilities.
+A comprehensive frontend application for the Nibbles Order Management System with analytics and inventory management capabilities.

 ## Features